Right Arrow

 8-10 minutes

-Each year, musculoskeletal disorders (MSDs) account for more than a quarter of serious workplace injuries across U.S. industries—with construction standing out as one of the hardest-hit sectors.
-In fact, MSDs make up 27.7% of all serious work-related injuries in the private sector, with 488,040 cases reported annually (Source: EHSToday, 2025).
+Each year, musculoskeletal disorders (MSDs) account for a substantial number of serious workplace injuries across U.S. industries, with construction standing out as one of the hardest-hit sectors.
 For construction professionals, the reality is clear: MSDs drive up costs, slow down projects, and put workers’ long-term health at risk.
-Here’s the good news—most MSDs are preventable with the right mix of training programs, workflow design, and modern technology.
-With AI-powered video analytics now able to spot risky behaviors and flag noncompliance in real time, safety teams can move from reacting to incidents to actively preventing them.
-This guide breaks down the true costs, root causes, and provides a clear framework for shifting from a reactive to a proactive safety model using modern technology in construction.
+Here’s the good news—most MSDs can be mitigated with the right mix of training programs, workflow design, and modern technology.
+With video AI now able to spot risky behaviors and flag noncompliance, safety teams can move from reacting to incidents to proactively addressing them.
+This guide breaks down the true costs, root causes, and provides a clear framework for shifting from a reactive to a forward-looking safety model using video AI in construction.

-MSDs aren’t just another line item on a safety report.
-They’re one of the top drivers of direct and indirect costs in construction.
-MSDs most often affect the back, fingers, and multiple body parts.
-The physical toll extends to chronic soreness, pain, fractures, and even amputations (Source: OSHA, 2025).
+MSDs are a top driver of direct and indirect costs in construction.
+MSDs most often affect the back, fingers, and multiple body parts, with a physical toll that can extend to chronic soreness, pain, fractures, and even amputations.
 But the financial impact goes further.
 On top of medical bills and workers’ comp claims, companies face lost productivity, the cost of temporary staff, and—when safety culture falters—reputational risks.

-Understanding the root causes is the first step toward prevention.
-Here are the five leading causes of MSDs in construction, how traditional methods tackle them, and how AI-driven video analytics now make prevention faster, smarter, and more reliable.
+Understanding the root causes is the first step toward mitigation.
+Here are the five leading causes of MSDs in construction, how traditional methods tackle them, and how video AI makes mitigation faster, more effective, and more reliable.

 1. Strenuous Postures